CORPORATE TAX POLICY

 In particular, the boards of directors of the head of business companies shall be responsible for ensuring compliance with this Policy by the entities of the Group through which they carry out their respective businesses.

-Without prejudice to the provisions of law and the preceding paragraphs, the management body of each company of the Group shall be responsible for ensuring that the information such company provides to complies with the tax obligations of the tax group to which it belongs complies with applicable tax provisions as well as the principles and rules set forth in this Policy.
-Said information shall in all cases be prepared in accordance with the standards set by each country subholding company pursuant to the provisions established by the tax divisions of each country.
+Without prejudice to the provisions of law and the provisions set forth above in this section, the management body of each company of the Group shall be responsible for ensuring that the information such company provides to comply with the tax obligations of the tax group to which it belongs complies with applicable tax provisions as well as the principles and rules set forth in this Policy.
+Said information shall in all cases be prepared in accordance with the standards set by each country subholding company pursuant to the provisions established by the tax divisions of each country and/or business.

 The head of business companies shall report to the country subholding companies on an annual basis regarding the level of compliance with this Policy.
 In turn, the audit and compliance committees of the country subholding companies shall report to the Company's Audit and Risk Supervision Committee on the level of compliance with this Policy.

-The Audit and Risk Supervision Committee shall, in accordance with the provisions of its Regulations, provide to the Board of Directors information on the tax policies and standards applied by the Company during the financial year and, in particular, on the degree of compliance with the Policy.
+The Audit and Risk Supervision Committee shall, in accordance with the provisions of its regulations, provide to the Board of Directors information on the tax policies and standards applied by the Company during the financial year and, in particular, on the level of compliance with the Policy.

 In addition, in the case of transactions or matters that must be submitted to the Board of Directors for approval, it shall report on the tax consequences thereof when they constitute a significant factor.